1. HOME >

 Director's Welcome

 The Institute of Buraku Studies was established at our university in 1974.
 This Institute was the first of its kind among private universities and the second among all in Japan where a wide range of issues on human rights and discrimination were researched.
-It was reorganized in 1985 to become what is known today as the Institute of Human Rights Studies.
+It was reorganized in 1985 to become what is known today as the Institute of Human Rights Studies, which reaches the 50th anniversary in 2024

 Needless to say, human rights conception is not unchanged but prevailed and deepened while a lot of people have been addressing protection and establishment of human rights.
 Our institute consists of more than 20 researchers and about 10 contract researchers from outside.
 We are tackling diversified and intensified human rights issues.
 I wish our research will lead to the solution of human rights problems.